All Episodes

 Thank you for being with us.

-800-941 Sean, our number.
+800-941-Sean, our number.

-Reminder, Gavin Newsom, my interview with him.
+Reminder Gavin Newsom, my interview with him.

-You know, we have you know two Americas here.
+You know, we have, you know, two Americas here.

-And we get into all of this, you know, and I I confront the governor about all the people leaving his state.
+And we get into all of this, you know, and I confront the governor about all the people leaving his state.

-Why are they leaving his state that never happened in the history of the state before?
+That never happened in the history of the state before.

 Anyway, so I think a spirited debate.

-Hope you'll watch uh nine Eastern.
+Hope you'll watch 9 Eastern.

-Uh obviously tomorrow is going to be all Trump news because tomorrow will be his arraignment.
+Obviously, tomorrow is going to be all Trump news because tomorrow will be his arraignment.

-Um, you know, it's so it's so funny.
+You know, it's so funny.

 This audience is not shy when we do something that you don't like.